Zimbra-Community/zimbra-foss-2fa/privacyidea-ldap-proxy/README.md

    https://docs.docker.com/install/linux/docker-ce/centos/
    https://docs.docker.com/install/linux/docker-ce/ubuntu/

+   Make sure to have NTP running on your Host (Zimbra server) or wherever your docker containers run, so they all get the correct time.

 2. Clean existing docker, optional step if you run into problems, it will remove all your existing docker data:

         docker container rm -f $(docker container ls -aq)